 This differs to ideas proposed by Piaget, who believed children construct understanding for themselves.
 Indeed, Vygotsky believed intelligence should not be measured when students solve problems independently.
 Instead, he thought what a child achieved with adult or peer support was more indicative of their mental development.

 Science teachers must challenge students at the upper end of their ZPD to help them progress.
 But it is a fine balance.
-If students are challenged too much, they are likely to become disinterested and fail.
+If students are challenged too much, they are likely to become disinterested and fail as the cognitive demand exceeds the capacity of students’ working memory.

 - Cognitive development